ADORSYS-GIS/openstack/docs/ansible_docs.md

 Ansible provides several tools to facilitate server management:

 - **OpenSSH**: Used for setting up SSH and generating keys for authenticating with servers.

-- **Ad-hoc Commands**: These are used as alternatives to playbooks, typically for quick and simple tasks.
+- **Ad-hoc Commands**: Used as alternatives to playbooks, typically for quick and simple tasks.

-- **Playbooks**: These are YAML files containing specific tasks to manage servers, commonly used for more complex tasks.
+- **Playbooks**: YAML files containing specific tasks to manage servers, commonly used for more complex tasks.
 - **Inventory File**: Contains the list of servers grouped by categories, allowing for organized management of your infrastructure.

 ## How It Works